Self-employed mortgage loans are common

 Do I have to report self-employed income?

-All the main mortgage programs are open to self-employed borrowers, including conforming loans (those backed by Fannie Mae and Freddie Mac) and government-backed FHA, VA, and USDA loans.
+Self-employed borrowers are eligible for all of the major mortgage programs, including conforming loans (backed by Fannie Mae and Freddie Mac) and government-backed FHA, VA, and USDA loans.

 Briefly, here’s how your loan options compare.